Join the rewards club for food lovers and unlock rewards

 1. Soak the dried fruit with the brandy and triple sec and leave for at least a few days before making the puddings, the longer you soak the better the results!
 Its not unusual to soak dried fruit a year before you make minced pies or Christmas puddings.
 You can also make the puddings on Stir Up Sunday and then feed with booze in the lead up to Christmas.

 2. Mix the fruit, almonds, citrus zest and the carrot in a large bowl.
-Cover and leave to soak, if you want to add an extra glug of brandy to make the puddings boozier than this wouldn’t affect the recipe, you can achieve a slightly more moister pudding.
+Cover and leave to soak.
+If you want to add an extra glug of brandy to make the puddings boozier then this wouldn’t affect the recipe, you can achieve a slightly more moist pudding.

-4. Grease the pudding moulds with butter if you have caramelized brown butter this will add more depth and flavour to the pudding, fill each mould with 80g of mix and then tin foil each mould.
+4. Grease the pudding moulds with butter.
+If you have caramelised brown butter this will add more depth and flavour to the pudding.
+Fill each mould with 80g of mix and then tin foil each mould.

-5. The best way to cook the pudding is steaming in an oven, or you can place into a pan with water and cook with a lid on for 45 minutes, make sure the pan doesn’t dry by adding more water throughout the cooking.
+5. The best way to cook the pudding is steaming in an oven, or you can place into a pan with water and cook with a lid on for 45 minutes.
+Make sure the pan doesn’t dry out by adding more water throughout the cooking.

 6. Serve with pouring cream or my favourite Cornish clotted cream.